Groups of order $p^3$ are mixed Tate: Definitions and notations

 \section{Definitions and notations}

-We will denote by $k$ a field of characteristic not $p$ which contains a primitive $p^2$-root of unity, unless otherwise stated.
+Fix $p$ a prime number.
+Unless otherwise stated, we will denote by $k$ a field of characteristic not $p$ which contains a primitive $p^2$-root of unity.
+In Section \ref{5}, we assume that the characteristic of $k$ is zero.

 All the schemes considered will be separated schemes of finite type over $k$.
 One can define the Chow groups $CH_i(X)$ as the group of dimension $i$ algebraic cycles modulo rational equivalence \cite{fu}.
-One can further define the higher Chow groups \cite{bl}, or the motivic (co)homology groups of such a scheme \cite{voe}.
+One can further define the higher Chow groups \cite{bl}, or the motivic (co)homology groups of such a scheme \cite{voe}, see \cite[Section 5]{to} for a brief overview of these topics.